Labour analgesia (epidural, cse)

 • Visceral afferents from uterus/cervix travel with sympathetic fibres to spinal segments T10–L1

-• Pain worsens with cervical dilatation and uterine contractions; anxiety and catecholamines amplify pain
+• Pain worsens with cervical dilatation and uterine contractions, anxiety and catecholamines amplify pain

 • Second stage pain